tagohd/mono/Characters/Sam Ward.md

 	[Lun]: I guess if you don't have a soul and some guy's plan is to load you with souls you could go along with it??
 * On the cross-country team with Luke, except they actually enjoy it
 * Their lack of SOUL makes them a crucial component of CURSED AL's plan

+## Old Notes
+- "Damsel in distress", but they're not a damsel, and whether they're in distress is also debatable
+	- It'd be funny if they actually were in distress, but they're like, absolutely shredded.
+	- They're already an absolute U N I T, but then you put them next to Luke, who is a smol bean, and they look even more massive
+	- Like, you look at them next to CURSED AL, and it's clear they could easily just snap him in half, but they're completely unaware of this
+		- I'm going to say that, depending on how many [[SOUL|souls]] CURSED AL currently possesses, a light breeze could knock him over
+		- #Cite/Unknown [uRefType:: Character]
+- Luke's neighbor/best friend/love interest
+- Red fox
+- Close in age to Luke

 >[!question] Is Sam short for "Samuel" or "Samantha"?
 >Neither.
 It's short for "Sammich".
 (You'll never find out their AGAB or their deadname.)